gameserverapp/Platform/Documentation/docs/dashboard/game_servers/getting_started.md

 #### Website name
 Setting the `website name` will make the game server appear on the [Community website](/dashboard/community/website).
-You can also upload an image to use as the game server block background, on the community website.
+You can also upload an image to use as the game server block background, on the Community website.

 :::info Hide on Community website